 - SPED 794: Communication, Socialization and Imagination (Spring Year 2)

-- Trainees must select the Autism Social-Communication Clinic as one of their on-campus child clinics.
+- Trainees must select the Friendship & Play Clinic as one of their on-campus child clinics.

-- Trainees will also be placed in a school internship with a focus on service delivery to students on the autism spectrum within an inclusive setting.
+- Trainees will also be placed in a school internship with a focus on service delivery to autistic students following inclusive principles.

 - Family Partners Respite Service Learning Project : Trainees will participate in a service learning project which matches them with a family of a child on the autism spectrum for whom they will provide 40 hours of respite care services.
 The purpose of the project is to facilitate firsthand experiences and reflections about the everyday lives of families of children on the autism spectrum.
 This service learning experience is offered in partnership with Levana Autism Support Services